 Psi Upsilon Fraternity is located in Indianapolis, IN.
 The organization was established in 1999.
 According to its NTEE Classification (B83) the organization is classified as: Student Sororities & Fraternities, under the broad grouping of Education and related organizations.
-As of 06/2021, Psi Upsilon Fraternity employed 3 individuals.
 This organization is a parent organization of an affiliated group for tax-exemption purposes.
 Psi Upsilon Fraternity is a 501(c)(7) and as such, is described as a "Social and Recreational Club" by the IRS.

-For the year ending 06/2021, Psi Upsilon Fraternity generated $562.1k in total revenue.
-The organization has seen a slow decline revenue.
-Over the past 6 years, revenues have fallen by an average of (1.1%) each year.
-All expenses for the organization totaled $532.0k during the year ending 06/2021.
-As we would expect to see with falling revenues, expenses have declined by (2.5%) per year over the past 6 years.
+For the year ending 06/2022, Psi Upsilon Fraternity generated $609.9k in total revenue.
+This represents relatively stable growth, over the past 7 years the organization has increased revenue by an average of 0.2% each year.
+All expenses for the organization totaled $567.3k during the year ending 06/2022.
 You can explore the organizations financials more deeply in the financial statements section below.

 Form